Hapyr/Wind-Turbine-Synthetic-Vision/toolbox/README.md

 As mentioned previously, wind turbines can be rendered and placed either on a variety of background images or on a rendered ocean back ground.
 The background images must be stored in the `background` folder.
 A script (`background_dataset_download.sh`) is provided to download a set of background images from a kaggle dataset.
 This download serves only as suggestion and is not mandatory for the functionality of the toolbox.
 If a random background should be used or the ocean should be rendered as the background can be defined with the configuration file when "RANDOM_BACKGROUND" is set to either "True" or "False".

-## Generate from MAP

-As mentioned briefly, the toolbox can either place the wind turbines randomly in front of the camera or place the camera randomly within the boundaries of a provided wind park map.
-TODO1: add map, excel file and folder and describe here.
-As shown in the "example_dev.py" file, the toolbox uses random backgrounds with the "generate()" command, and it renders the ocean background when "generate_from_map()" command is used.
+## Positioning of wind turbines based on OpenStreetMap (OSM) data

+As previously mentioned, the toolbox offers flexible placement strategies.
+It can generate wind turbines randomly in front of the camera, or position them based on real-world data.
+Instead of relying on a static map file, users can define a specific area of interest by providing latitude and longitude coordinates with a search radius.
+The system then utilizes OpenStreetMap data to identify and replicate the wind park configuration found within that zone.
+The parameters for this feature are described below.

 ## Configuration Parameters
 Configuration file for generating synthetic wind turbine datasets using Blender.
 Controls scene setup, camera parameters, and post-processing effects.